 Life Now Meditation

 Life Now Meditation is an introductory six-week guided course running for an hour each week.
-Each class is led by a senior meditation teacher.
+Our meditation course is led by a senior meditation facilitator who is highly skilled and experienced, ensuring a safe and supportive environment tailored to your needs.

 Guided meditation involves learning and practicing different meditation techniques.
 There is no need for any prior skills or experience to participate and benefit from the course.
 You will be provided with a range of simple techniques to help you relax and calm your mind.